 AdWords (defunct as it rebranded to ‘Google Ads’): The pay-per-click (PPC) search engine marketing (SEM) program provided by Google.

-Akismet: A widely used application for blogging platforms, such as WordPress, that functions as a filter for trapping link spam, comment spam and other forms of undesirable user-generated content.
+Akismet: A widely used application for blogging platforms, such as WordPress, that functions as a filter for trapping link spam, comment spam, and other forms of undesirable user-generated content.

-Anchor Text: The anchor text is the text that the user clicks on for a link.
+Anchor Text: The anchor text is the text the user clicks on for a link.
 Optimizing these links can help with SEO results.

 Attention Economy: ‘digital products are competing for users’ limited attention.
 The modern economy increasingly revolves around the human attention span and how products capture that attention.’
 (NNGroup)